-Fishing in the Columbia Gorge
+Fishing in the Columbia River Gorge

 Cast your fishing line into any of the numerous lakes and rivers surrounding Skamania Lodge for ideal Columbia River Gorge fishing.
 There are countless sites for fishing along the Gorge section of the Columbia.
 Fish that can be caught include smallmouth and largemouth bass, panfish, walleye, and shad.